GMA–Kamuning station

 GMA–Kamuning station, also known as Kamuning station, is an elevated Metro Rail Transit (MRT) station located on the MRT Line 3 (MRT-3) system at the boundary of barangays South Triangle and Pinyahan in the Scout Area of Diliman, Quezon City.
-The station derives its name from the nearby barangay of Kamuning and the road sharing the same name, as well as, apparently, the adjacent GMA Network Center, which serves as the headquarters of GMA Network Inc.
+The station derives its name from the nearby barangay of Kamuning and the road sharing the same name, as well as the adjacent GMA Network Center, the headquarters of media company GMA Network.

 The station is the third station for trains headed towards Taft Avenue and the eleventh for trains headed towards North Avenue.